MichalKacprzak99/jarvis/README.md

 * say goodbye

 <a></a>
-A lot of phrases which personal assistant will tell are hard coded so I decided to create simple enum class called BasicPhrases([code](https://github.com/MichalKacprzak99/jarvis/blob/master/jarvis/phrases.py)).
+A lot of phrases which personal assistant will tell are hard coded, so I decided to create simple enum class called BasicPhrases([code](https://github.com/MichalKacprzak99/jarvis/blob/master/jarvis/phrases.py)).
-This is very simple class, which only purpose is to store messages, which will be said by personal assistant.
+This is very simple class, which only purpose is to store messages, which will be said by a personal assistant.
 ## Jarvis
 Jarvis([code](https://github.com/MichalKacprzak99/jarvis/blob/master/jarvis/jarvis.py))
 inherits after PersonalAssistant class and provide extra features: